-10 (a) Before You Were Mine I'm ten years away from the corner you laugh on with your pals, Maggie McGeeney and Jean Duff.
+10 (a) Before You Were Mine

+I'm ten years away from the corner you laugh on with your pals, Maggie McGeeney and Jean Duff.
 The three of you bend from the waist, holding each other, or your knees, and shriek at the pavement.
 Your polka-dot dress blows round your legs.
 Marilyn.

-5 I'm not here yet.
+I'm not here yet.
 The thought of me doesn't occur in the ballroom with the thousand eyes, the fizzy, movie tomorrows the right walk home could bring.
 I knew you would dance like that.
 Before you were mine, your Ma stands at the close with a hiding for the late one.
 You reckon it's worth it.

-10 The decade ahead of my loud, possessive yell was the best one, eh?
+The decade ahead of my loud, possessive yell was the best one, eh?
 I remember my hands in those high-heeled red shoes, relics, and now your ghost clatters toward me over George Square till I see you, clear as scent, under the tree, with its lights, and whose small bites on your neck, sweetheart?

-15 Cha cha cha!
+Cha cha cha!
 You'd teach me the steps on the way home from Mass, stamping stars from the wrong pavement.
 Even then I wanted the bold girl winking in Portobello, somewhere in Scotland, before I was born.
 That glamorous love lasts where you sparkle and waltz and laugh before you were mine.

-20 Eith ner 10 (a) What feelings about the speaker's mother does this poem powerfully convey / to you?
-You should consider: her mother before the speaker was born the speaker's memories of her own childhood some of the words and phrases Duffy uses.
-[11] Or 10 (b) What memorable impressions of people at work does EITHER Head of Englishing War Photographer convey to you? glish OR Remember to support your ideas with details from the poem you choose.
-[11] Or 10 (c) Do you feel sympathy for EITHER the liar in Liar OR Mrs Lazarus in Mrs La azarus?
+Either 10 (a) How does Duffy powerfully portray the speaker's feelings about her mother in Before You Were Mine?

+Remember to support your ideas with details from the poem.

+Or 10 (b) How does Duffy create such memorable impressions of people at work in EITHER Head of English OR War Photographer?

 Remember to support your ideas with details from the poem you choose.
-[11]
+[16]

+Or 10 (c) How far does Duffy's writing create sympathy for EITHER the liar in Liar OR Mrs Lazarus in Mrs Lazarus?

+Remember to support your ideas with details from the poem you choose.
+[16]

-11 (a) Seamus Heaney, Blackberry Picking, from Death of a Naturalist, 1966, Faber & Faber.
+Seamus Heaney, Blackberry Picking, from Death of a Naturalist, 1966, Faber & Faber.
 Removed due to third party copyright restrictions.

-Either 11 (a) What vivid memories of Heaney's childhood does this poem convey to you?
+Either 11 (a) How does Heaney's writing here bring childhood experiences so vividly to life?